Skip to content

 dotnet example.dll

-Configure environment variables in the Docker container:
+Configure environment variables in a Docker container:

 # Set environment variables